netxms/netxms-doc/admin/upgrade.rst

      have it.
 You will need Windows Agent installer (named nxagent-VERSION.exe or nxagent-VERSION-x64.exe, for example nxagent-1.2.0.exe).

-  2. Run NetXMS agent installer and follow the prompts.
+  2. Run |product_name| agent installer and follow the prompts.
 Normally, you will not need to change any settings on installation wizard dialog windows.
 Alternatively, you can run installer with /SILENT option to disable any prompts: